alobes5/shortUrl/Readme.md

 ## Mandatory Requirements

-- Design and implement an API for short URL creation :white_check_mark:
+* Design and implement an API for short URL creation :white_check_mark:
+  * POST endpoint

-- Implement forwarding of short URLs to the original ones :white_check_mark:
+* Implement forwarding of short URLs to the original ones :white_check_mark:
+  * GET endpoint

-- There should be some form of persistent storage :white_check_mark:
+* There should be some form of persistent storage :white_check_mark:
+  * Repository and Postgres

-- The application should be distributed as one or more Docker images :white_check_mark:
+* The application should be distributed as one or more Docker images :white_check_mark:
+  * Two images, api and database

 ## Additional Requirements

-- Design and implement an API for gathering different statistics :white_check_mark:
+* Design and implement an API for gathering different statistics :white_check_mark:
+** Acuator statistics and metrics

 ## How to run